rtavenar/deep_book/content/en/mlp.md

 Note however that the number of hidden neurons that is necessary to achieve a given approximation quality is not discussed here.
 Moreover, it is not sufficient that such a good approximation exists, another important question is whether the optimization algorithms we will use will eventually converge to this solution or not, which is not guaranteed, as discussed in more details in [the dedicated chapter](sec:sgd).

-In practice, we observe empirically that in order to achieve a given approximation quality, it is more efficient (in terms of the number of parameters required) to stack several hidden layers rather than rely on a single one :
+In practice, we observe empirically that in order to achieve a given approximation quality, it is more efficient (in terms of the number of parameters required) to stack several hidden layers rather than rely on a single one:

 ```{tikz}
     \node[text width=3cm, align=center] (in_title) at  (0, 6) {Input layer\\ $\mathbf{x}$};